mike-odom/downspout/README.md

 Setup the [Execute Plugin](http://dev.deluge-torrent.org/wiki/Plugins/Execute) to call seedbox/deluge.sh on torrent complete.

 ## HTPC
-This app lives on your HTPC.
+This app lives on your HTPC (Destination server).
 It's the destination for the sync process.
 It sits and waits for a ping from the seedbox (or regularly scheduled interval) to scan the seedbox for new files that need to be pulled down.

 ### Configuration

-Before running you must setup a config.js file of your own in the root of the htpc folder.
-See [Config.ts](htpc/src/ts/Config.ts) for more information about the config settings.
+Before running you must setup a config.js file of your own in the root.
+See [Config.ts](src/ts/Config.ts) for more information about the config settings.

 #### Example:
 ```